Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: EXPERIMENTS

 where $\varepsilon_Y \sim \mathcal{N}(0, \sigma_{\varepsilon_Y}^2)$, $\sigma_{\varepsilon_Y} > 0$, $\zeta \in \mathbb{R}$, $\gamma_\mathbf{X} \in \mathbb{R}^{p_\mathbf{X}}$ and $\gamma_\mathbf{U} \in \mathbb{R}^{p_\mathbf{U}}$.
 In this simulation scenario, the true APO has an explicit form

-During the simulation process, in order to avoid isolated data points and ensure the estimated sensitivity parameter $\Gamma$ is not too big, the observations that correspond to the 10\% biggest hat values of the $(\mathbf{X}, T, Y)$ design matrix are removed.
+During the simulation process, in order to avoid isolated data points and violations of the positivity assumption, the observations that correspond to the 10\% biggest hat values of the $(\mathbf{X}, T, Y)$ design matrix are removed.
 The complete simulation setup is given in Appendix~\ref{sec:details_sim_data}.

 To assess the variability of the considered methods and avoid training and predicting on the same data, we perform 2-fold cross-fitting on several simulated Monte-Carlo (MC) samples, each of size $n=900$ after removing outliers.
 For each sample, we compute 95\%-level confidence intervals with $B=100$ bootstrap resamples for particular values of the treatment of interest $\tau$.
 To select the appropriate sensitivity parameter $\Gamma$, we consider a separate MC sample that acts as an external dataset where $\mathbf{U}$ is known and where we seek the lowest $\Gamma$ such that $[\Gamma^{-1}, \Gamma]$ would contain almost all, say a proportion $p_\Gamma = 99$\%, of the ratios $f(T=\tau|\mathbf{X}=\mathbf{X}_i, \mathbf{U}=\mathbf{U}_i)/f(T=\tau|\mathbf{X}=\mathbf{X}_i)$.
 This choice of $p_\Gamma$ ensures a good coverage of the confidence intervals because $\Gamma$ increases as the proportion $p_\Gamma$ gets bigger, and greater values of $\Gamma$ are associated with larger intervals.
 Additional results on the link between $\Gamma$ and the simulated dataset are provided in Appendix~\ref{sec:details_sim_data}.